 8.3 Consent to Use Client Data

-Client hereby irrevocably grants all such rights and permissions in or relating to Client Data as are necessary or useful to Castor, its Subcontractors, and the Castor Personnel to enforce the Agreement and exercise Castor’s, its Subcontractors’, and the Castor Personnel’s rights and perform Castor’s, its Subcontractors’, and the Castor Personnel’s obligations hereunder.
-Client Data may also be used by Castor for other purposes (e.g. improvement of Castor’s Services) as long as the Client Data is treated with confidentiality and such use does not cause the Client Data to be wrongfully disclosed to third parties.
+Client hereby irrevocably grants all such rights and permissions in or relating to Client Data and Resultant Data as are necessary or useful to Castor, its Subcontractors, and the Castor Personnel to enforce the Agreement and exercise Castor’s, its Subcontractors’, and the Castor Personnel’s rights and perform Castor’s, its Subcontractors’, and the Castor Personnel’s obligations hereunder.
+The Client Data and Resultant Data may be used by Castor in order to provide support with regard to its Services, provide recommendations regarding its Services and improve its Services.

 9. Responsible Data Handling & Privacy

 Each Party represents and warrants that it will comply with all applicable laws, rules, regulations, directives and guidelines regarding the collection, use and disclosure of Participant Data, Protected Health Information (“PHI”), and other Medical Research Data, which apply to the Services utilized hereunder (collectively, the “Rules”).
 The term “Rules” shall include, without limitation, (a) all United States Federal Trade Commission rules and guidelines regarding the collection, use and disclosure of data; and (b) all United States federal and state laws regarding data collection and data privacy, including HIPAA.

 9.2 Data Security